dragonamiKB/github.io/_posts/2018-09-22-ode-to-johnny-hekker.markdown

 Title: An Ode to Johhny Hekker
 ---

-I’d like to take a moment to reflect on of the most the under-appreciated players in the NFL: LA Rams Punter Johnny Hekker.
+I’d like to take a moment to reflect one of the most the under-appreciated players in the NFL: LA Rams Punter Johnny Hekker.

 I know what you’re thinking.
 “Kristian, what do you mean underappreciated?
 I appreciate the hell out of him!”
 And I believe you!
 You, dear reader, are a Rams fan.
 You and I have experienced a prolonged period where the best unit the Rams would field on Sundays was the Special Teams unit.
 A lot of that is thanks to the very capable abilities of Special Teams Coach John Fassel, but Hekker’s contributions are tremendous.